kallama-saf/Certifications/README.md

 # Certifications
-This repo contains the course certificates that I earned when taking online courses on Coursera and other platforms (to be edited)
+This repo contains the course certificates from different learning platforms.

+1. Google IT Support Professional Certificate
+2. Google Cybersecurity Professional Certificate - in progress
+3. ISC2 Certified in Cybersecurity (CC) - in progress